 In 1992, David left Morrison & Hecker and went to a smaller firm where he was lead trial counsel, first chairing many jury trials to verdict and arguing before the Missouri and Kansas Supreme Courts on multiple occasions.

 In 2002, David started his own law firm in Parkville, Missouri with an emphasis on representing individuals injured through: (1) the negligence of others; and/or (2) defective and dangerous products.
 That year, David was recognized by the Kansas City Business Journal as one of the top personal injury lawyers in the Kansas City area.
 Since then, David has been named a a super lawyer in personal injury for the last several years.

 David and Ann have been married since 1987.
 They have two daughters.
-Courtney is an attorney with a law firm in downtown Kansas City, and Mackenzie is in her first year of law school at the University of Missouri – Columbia, where she is Editor-in-Chief of The Missouri Law Review.
+Courtney is an attorney with a law firm in downtown Kansas City, and Mackenzie is in her third year of law school at the University of Missouri – Columbia, where she is Editor-in-Chief of The Missouri Law Review.